Professional Development

 THRIVE provides a platform for all language educators to share their experiences.
 To stay up to date with this CULTR initiative, please visit the THRIVE videos page.

-CULTR will collaborate with the Georgia Department of Education in hosting the 2019 GADII on the GSU campus.
-Since 2014, the GADII has been the premier conference focused on language immersion education in Georgia.
+CULTR will continue to collaborate with the Georgia Department of Education by proving support for the annual GADII conference.
+Since 2014, the GADII has been the premier convention focused on language immersion education in Georgia.
 The primary objective of the conference is to provide meaningful professional development and networking opportunities for dual language immersion teachers and administrators.
-In 2019, thirteen new DLI programs will open in Georgia, including the first ever in the Savannah-Chatham area and the first Japanese-English DLI program in Georgia, bringing the total number of DLI schools to over sixty in the state.
-This event will feature workshops and sessions for dual language immersion teachers, English partner teachers, and DLI school administrators.
+Currently, a total of 70 DLI programs operate in Georgia, which includes 10 additional programs launched in the last two years.
+The growth in DLI programs in the state is prominent for the first Korean-English, Chinese- English, and Japanese- English programs and the first ever DLI Program in the Savannah- Chatham area since 2019.
+This conference, with a virtual format since 2020, features workshops and sessions for dual language immersion teachers, English partner teachers, and DLI school administrators.

 To stay up to date with this CULTR initiative, please visit the GADII page.

-To stay up to date with this CULTR initiative, please visit the LTE conference page.
+To stay up to date with this CULTR initiative, please visit the Language Conference Grants page.